 Criminal Records: a Long Term Detriment

-Many times, when a person is applying for employment or for enrollment into an institution of higher learning, their criminal background will come into question.
-If a criminal background is found on the applicant the chances of the applicant of being hired to work for a major Fortune 500 corporation, or allowed admission into a premier accredited educational institution, will greatly diminish.
+Many times, when a person is applying for employment or enrollment into an institution of higher learning, their criminal background will come into question.
+If a criminal background is found on the applicant, the chances of the applicant of being hired to work for a major Fortune 500 corporation or allowed admission into a premier accredited educational institution, will significantly diminish.

 People Change & Learn From Their Mistakes

 The reason that criminal record sealing, expunction of criminal records, expungement of criminal records, and certificates of non-disclosures are available is that the courts understand that many former defendants aren’t the same people now that they were when charged with the crime that caused a criminal record to be generated in their name.

 At The Law Offices of Tad Nelson & Associates we’ve talked with many good people who have a criminal record, but never committed a criminal act to speak.
 The reason these people have criminal records is usually a result of stolen identity.

 In most legal consultations related to criminal record clearing & expungement that we’ve had with our existing and potential clients, and in most of the cases in which we’ve conducted investigations to uncover why a criminal record is attached to a person with no legitimate criminal history, we’ve found that an overwhelming majority of these cases are the result of people giving false information to police when they’re arrested.